What is an Elevator Installer or Repairer?

 Equipment Maintenance: Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.

-In 2016, there was an estimated number of 22,100 jobs in the United States for Elevator Installer or Repairer.
+There were about 22,100 jobs for Elevator Installer or Repairer in 2016 (in the United States).
 New jobs are being produced at a rate of 12.2% which is above the national average.
 The Bureau of Labor Statistics predicts 2,700 new jobs for Elevator Installer or Repairer by 2026.
-Due to new job openings and attrition, there will be an average of 3,000 job openings in this field each year.
+There will be an estimated 3,000 positions for Elevator Installer or Repairer per year.

 The states with the most job growth for Elevator Installer or Repairer are Arizona, Utah, and Colorado.
 Watch out if you plan on working in Oregon, Nebraska, or Idaho.
 These states have the worst job growth for this type of profession.